The Members of

 Management's Responsibility for the Standalone Financial Statements

-This responsibility also includes maintenance of adequate accounting records inaccordance with the provision of the Act for safeguarding of the assets of the company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness ofthe accounting records relevant to thepreparation and presentation of the Ind ASfinancial statements that give a true and fair view andare free from material misstatement whether due to fraud or error.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding of the assets of the Companyand for preventing and detecting frauds and other irregularities; selection andapplication of appropriate implementation and maintenance of accounting policies; makingjudgments and estimates that are reasonable and prudent; and design implementation andmaintenance of adequate internal financial controls that were operating effectively forensuring the accuracy and completeness of the accounting records relevant to thepreparation and presentation of the financial statement that give a true and fair view andare free from material misstatement whether due to fraud or error.

 Report on Other Legal and Regulatory Requirements